ChheanSilapin/getContentGenerateVideo/README.md

 ## Features

 - Generate speech from text
-- Download images from a website
+- Download images from a website or use local images from your computer
 - Create a slideshow video with the images
 - Generate subtitles for the video
 - Merge the video and subtitles into a final output